 - Drizzle balsamic glaze over entire surface of salmon.

-- Slice salmon and serve over cooked brown rice.
+- Slice salmon into 6 pieces and serve over rice.

-If you can't find balsamic glaze in your store, make it by boiling 8 oz. balsamic vinegar and 1/4 cup brown sugar together for 20 minutes over medium heat.
-Let it cool about 10 minutes before using, then store in the frig to use later.
+- If you can't find balsamic glaze in your store, make it by boiling 8 oz. balsamic vinegar and ¼ cup brown sugar together for 20 minutes over medium heat.
+Let it cool about 10 minutes before using, then store in the fridge to use later.